mcary/cookie-cutter/README.md

   on it to contain untrusted code.
 For example, do not run apps of different clients on the same VM.
 Also, chroot jails provide almost no protection for applications running as root.

+## Developing

+* Install Vagrant
+* Run `tests/run`

+Some slow stages (cc-setup, cc-build-ubuntu-image) will be skipped on subsequent runs until you run `vagrant destroy`.